yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

 ```

-With all these files in the same directory, we can now issue the compilation command.
+With all these files in the same directory, we can now issue the below compilation command.

 ```
 ➜  amsipatch git:(main) ✗ x86_64-w64-mingw32-gcc -c amsipatch.c amsipatch.o